 We are much more likely to believe something that is consistent with our own beliefs.
 It can be very difficult for people to change their beliefs.

-In Life, the Universe and Everything (part of the Hitchhiker’s Guide to the Galaxy series), Douglas Adams explains our inability to take in new information as a result of the Someone Else’s Problem field.
+In Life, the Universe and Everything (part of the Hitchhiker’s Guide to the Galaxy series), Douglas Adams explains our inability to see new information as a result of the Someone Else’s Problem field.
 Effrafax of Wug utilised the SEP field to create an invisibility device that would run for a hundred years on a single torch battery.
 It relied on people’s inability to see anything that:

 - do not want to,